What Is Head Spa Training? A Complete Guide for Beginners

 Head spa training teaches you how to deliver a complete Japanese Head Spa treatment from start to finish.
 This is not a single technique, but a full treatment flow.
 It includes scalp cleansing, exfoliation, massage, steam therapy, and finishing work, all performed in a specific order.

 During training, the focus is not just on what to do, but how to do it properly.
 Pressure, timing, hygiene, and client comfort are all part of the learning process.
 The treatment is designed to feel slow, intentional, and deeply relaxing, while still supporting scalp health.
+This is what separates head spa from basic scalp treatments or add-ons.

 For beginners, head spa training starts with the basics.
 You’ll learn about scalp and hair structure, common scalp concerns, and how to recognise when a treatment should be adjusted or avoided.
 This knowledge helps you work safely and confidently with different clients.